laegsgaardTroels/transformlib/README.md

     return spark.range(100)
 ```

-One transform can be another transforms input.
+The output of one transform can be the input to another transforms.

 ```python
 # squares.py